 An employee's eligibility for Defined Benefit Plan membership is based on earnings with a single public employer - earnings an individual may receive from more than one public employer may not be combined to determine membership eligibility.
 However, if you employ a person in more than one non-elected position, you must consider the employee's total salary from all of the positions, even positions that are considered temporary or seasonal, when determining PERA membership eligibility.
 This means that you would combine the salary amounts paid to a single employee who holds two (non-elected) positions as represented in the following examples.

 Situation #1 (Two Part-Time Jobs): Stephanie has worked for you for two years on a permanent part-time basis.
 She currently earns \$400 a month.
-On May 15, 2015, Stephanie accepts a second part-time position with your governmental unit that will pay \$350 per month.
+On May 15, 2024, Stephanie accepts a second part-time position with your governmental unit that will pay \$350 per month.

-PERA Eligibility 1: Stephanie qualifies under the mandatory coverage rules based on her combined earnings of \$9,000 annually beginning May 15, 2015.
-While neither position separately meets the minimum salary required for membership, the total salary Stephanie earns as a permanent employee exceeds the annual threshold and no other exclusion prevents the coverage.
-Stephanie's membership in PERA will continue throughout her employment, even if her earnings drop below the annual threshold in subsequent years.
+PERA Eligibility 1: Stephanie qualifies under the mandatory coverage rules based on her combined monthly earnings of \$750 beginning May 15, 2024.
+While neither position separately meets the minimum salary required for membership, the total salary Stephanie earns as a permanent employee exceeds the monthly threshold and no other exclusion prevents the coverage.
+Stephanie's membership in PERA will continue throughout her employment, even if she leaves one of the positions or her earnings drop below the monthly threshold in subsequent years.

-Situation #2 (Part-time Position and Seasonal Position): Michael has worked part-time for your city for two years in building maintenance.
+Situation #2 (Part-time Position and Seasonal Position):

+Michael has worked part-time for your city for two years in building maintenance.
 He pays into the Coordinated Plan on his monthly salary of \$700.
 On April 15, 2015, Michael accepts a seasonal position with your governmental unit that will pay \$350 per month.
 The seasonal position is expected to end on Sept.
 3, 2015.